-We have travelled the globe with all 3 of our children through the baby stage and have plenty of guides and advice posts that may help you get under way with your own worldly travels – or evn just to the next city! – with your baby:
+We have travelled the globe with all 3 of our children through the baby stage and have plenty of guides and advice posts that may help you get underway with your own worldly travels – or even just to the next city! – with your baby:

 - Start with our complete guide to baby travel advice.

-- Check out our complete guide to flying with a baby from ticket booking through to best seating and getting from house to plane.
+- Check out our complete guide to flying with a baby, from ticket booking to the best seating and getting from house to plane.